-This advanced continuing medical education activity, to be held at the historic Hudson Theatre at Millennium Broadway, will provide participants with state-of-the-art education and practical guidance from nationally and internationally recognized experts on hepatitis C virus infection.
+This advanced continuing medical education activity, once again being held at the historic Hudson Theatre in New York City, will provide participants with state-of-the-art education and practical guidance from nationally and internationally recognized experts on hepatitis C virus infection.

 The primary goals of this activity are to increase each frontline care provider's competence in:

-- » Assessment of disease stage and prognosis
+- • Assessment of disease manifestations, stage and prognosis

-The state-of-the art curriculum offered at this activity is designed for hepatologists, gastroenterologists, infectious disease specialists, HIV specialists, general practitioners, physician assistants, nurse practitioners, registered nurses, pharmacists and other frontline healthcare professionals involved in management of patients with hepatitis C, including those with HCV-HIV coinfection.
+The state-of-the art curriculum offered at this activity is designed to meet the needs of gastroenterologists, hepatologists, infectious disease specialists, HIV specialists, general practitioners, physician assistants, nurse practitioners, registered nurses, pharmacists and other frontline healthcare professionals involved in the management of patients with hepatitis C, including those with HCV/HIV coinfection.